 Compliance with Applicable Reporting Requirements.
 Districts must comply with State and Federal reporting requirements and must submit all information necessary for the preparation of the district and high school graduation report.
+Districts must furnish information regarding completion of early middle college credentials and postsecondary credits obtained in any college acceleration program.
 Districts also must report educational personnel information and information on safety practices and criminal incidents.
 If districts fail to comply, the Department of Education is required to withhold 5% of total school aid funding.
 The Department also must allow a district or school to appeal a determination of school or district accountability designations.
 Language also requires the Department to implement, beginning in FY 2016-17, statewide standard reporting requirements for education data.
 Districts are required to implement the statewide standard reporting not later than FY 2017-18 or when a district or ISD updates its education data reporting system, whichever occurs later.